Bangkok in 4 Days: Temples, Street Food & the Real City

 Taking a tuk-tuk to a ‘special price’ gem shop

-The #1 Bangkok scam.
+The #1 Bangkok scam for decades.
 Tuk-tuk driver offers a ฿20 ride but stops at a gem shop ‘on the way.’
 The gems are worthless glass.
+Tuk-tuk drivers who approach you near temples are almost always running this scam.
 Use BTS, MRT, or Grab instead.

 Visiting Grand Palace after 10am

-Tour buses arrive at 10am and it becomes unbearable.
+Tour buses arrive at 10am and the complex becomes a shoulder-to-shoulder shuffle.
 Gate opens at 8:30am — be there at 8:15.
 You’ll have the place nearly to yourself for 90 minutes.
+By noon it’s genuinely unpleasant.

 Only eating on Khao San Road

-Khao San food is overpriced and mediocre.
+Khao San food is overpriced and mediocre — it caters to tourists who do not know better.
 Walk 2 blocks in any direction for real Thai food at half the price.
-Soi Rambuttri (parallel street) is already much better.
+Soi Rambuttri (the parallel street) is already significantly better.
+Chinatown and Thipsamai are where Bangkok actually eats.

-Grand Palace and Wat Pho enforce dress codes strictly — no shorts, no sleeveless tops, no flip-flops.
-They rent cover-ups but the queue wastes 20–30 minutes.
+Grand Palace and Wat Pho enforce dress codes strictly — no shorts, sleeveless tops, or flip-flops.
+They rent cover-ups at the entrance but the queue wastes 20–30 minutes.
+Carry a light sarong in your bag and save yourself the hassle.

 Taking taxis without the meter

 Always say ‘meter, krap/ka’ when getting in.
 If the driver refuses, get out and take the next one.
-A metered ride from airport to Sukhumvit is ~฿300–400.
+A metered ride from Suvarnabhumi to Sukhumvit is ฿300–400.
 Without meter they’ll quote ฿800+.
+Better yet, just use Grab for fixed pricing.

 Skipping Ayutthaya

 80km from Bangkok, reachable by ฿20 train.
-A UNESCO World Heritage Site of ancient Siamese ruins.
-Budget one full day — you won’t regret it.
+A UNESCO World Heritage Site of ancient Siamese ruins with the most photographed Buddha head in Asia.
+Budget one full day — it is the single best day trip from Bangkok and costs almost nothing to reach.

-Buy a Rabbit Card at any BTS station (฿200 + top-up).
-Covers BTS Skytrain, some river boats, and 7-Eleven.
+Buy a Rabbit Card at any BTS station (฿200 including deposit).
+Covers BTS Skytrain, some river boats, and 7-Eleven payments.
 Bangkok traffic is brutal — BTS beats Grab 9 times out of 10.
+Single rides ฿16–59.

 If there’s a 30-person queue at a street stall, join it.
 Thais know food.
-The best pad thai, khao man gai, and som tam are always at stalls with long lines and tiny seats.
+The best pad thai, khao man gai, and som tam are always at stalls with long lines and tiny plastic seats.
+An empty stall is empty for a reason.

-Thai ATMs charge ฿220/withdrawal.
+Thai ATMs charge ฿220 per withdrawal regardless of amount.
 Withdraw ฿10,000+ each time to minimize fees.
-Better: bring a Wise or Revolut card for zero-fee transactions.
+Better: bring a Wise or Revolut card for zero-fee transactions at any Thai ATM.

 Remove shoes before entering any temple building.
 Never point feet at Buddha images.
-Don’t touch monks (especially women).
-Small acts of respect go a very long way.
+Never touch monks (especially women).
+Small acts of respect go a very long way in Thailand — the wai (hands pressed together, slight bow) is always appreciated.

 ❓ Frequently Asked Questions